 shodan search 'ssl.cert.subject.cn:target.com'

-shodan host 192.168.1.1 # detailed host info
+shodan host 192.168.1.1 # detailed info on a specific IP

-# Common Shodan filters
+# Useful Shodan filters

 # port:22 org:"Target"